Small-Angle Scattering

-Here the time and absolute location dependencies in Eq.\ref{eq:fullAmp} have cancelled each other out, so we can neglect them and are left with a function that solely depends on the scattering vector $\vec{Q}$ and the location of the particles $\vec{r}$.
-Neglecting those dependencies allows us to generalize Eq. \ref{eq:fullAmp} to the case of $N$ identical scattering centers with
+Here the time and absolute location dependencies in Eq.\ref{eq:fullAmp} have cancelled each other out, so we can neglect them and are left with a function that solely depends on the scattering vector $\vec{Q}$ and the relative position of the particles $\vec{r}$ with respect to each other.
+The normalisation to the scattering volume $V_{\mathrm{sample}}$ is due to the fact, that the scattered intensity is directly proportional to the scattering volume.
+Utilising those dependencies allows us to generalize Eq. \ref{eq:fullAmp} to the case of $N$ identical scattering centers with